 While any career in legal inevitably comes with some level of stress, an abundance of stress can negatively impact your physical health.
 Stress can manifest through mental health issues and physical symptoms like headaches, muscle pain, and digestive issues.
 Too much stress can even result in conditions like insomnia, burnout, and anxiety.

 Why is being a lawyer stressful?
 Every day, attorneys juggle challenging deadlines, long work hours, and complex matters.
 In addition, attorneys often have to communicate with clients in emotional situations.
-And, while practicing law is demanding no matter where you do it, certain practice areas like family or criminal hold additional emotional stressors.
+And, while practicing law is demanding no matter where you do it, different types of law practice areas like family or criminal hold additional emotional stressors.
 Add in bonus burdens like law school debt and it’s a near-perfect recipe for heightened stress.

 Being a lawyer doesn’t mean you’re doomed to live with high stress.
 You can’t avoid it entirely, but you can choose a thoughtful approach to stress and take care of yourself.
 In the following post, we’ll dive deeper into why being a lawyer is so stressful and what impacts stress can have on your physical and mental health.
 To help you get your stress in check, we’ll provide ways to better cope and manage lawyer stress.